Daimler profits double as Mercedes recovery continues

 Daimler said it aimed to increase that to 10 percent in the medium term.

-The company reiterated it saw significantly higher EBIT from ongoing business this year, despite currency headwinds of about 1 billion euros, which were mainly related a weaker dollar, yen and also ruble against the euro.
+The company reiterated it saw significantly higher EBIT from ongoing business this year, despite currency headwinds of about 1 billion euros.

 Daimler has hedged around two thirds of its currency exposure, Chief Financial Officer Bodo Uebber said on a conference call.